barbarametzler/sat_embeddings/README.md

 ## Installation
 Please install the conda environment called environment.yml.
 This will install all the necessary packages to run the code.

+## Dependencies
+The embeddings code can be run with Pytorch + CUDA or regular CPU depending on access to computing.

 ## Data download
 Most of the data is not included in this repository.
 Please download the data from the following link: [link](www.includelinhere.com)